Scaling Search Relevance: Augmenting App Store Ranking with LLM-Generated Judgments: Introduction

 \section{Introduction}

 Search ranking systems for large-scale digital marketplaces like the App Store are critical for app discovery and user satisfaction.
 The effectiveness of these systems is paramount to ensuring users can easily discover and engage with the vast array of applications available.
-These systems need to optimize for both textual relevance (the semantic fit of a result, as judged by experts) and behavioral relevance (the likelihood of a user clicking or downloading a result).
+These systems need to optimize for both textual relevance (the semantic fit of a result, as judged by experts) and behavioral relevance (the likelihood of a user clicking or downloading a result) to ensure good user experience.
 While behavioral relevance labels are abundant, textual relevance labels generated by human judges are much rarer.
 This creates a fundamental problem: high-quality textual relevance labels are scarce and expensive to produce, creating a scalability bottleneck and leaving the textual relevance objective under-powered in multi-objective training.

-To address this label scarcity, recent work has explored LLMs as scalable offline annotators \cite{zheng2023judgingllmasajudgemtbenchchatbot, bonifacio2022inparsdataaugmentationinformation}.
+To address this label scarcity, recent work has explored LLMs as scalable offline generators of training data~\cite{bonifacio2022inpars} and as automated judges~\cite{zheng2023judgingllmasajudgemtbenchchatbot}.
 In this work, we validate this ``LLM-as-a-Judge'' paradigm at industrial scale.
 We fine-tune an in-house LLM on existing judgments from human judges and use it to generate millions of new high-quality textual relevance labels across multiple storefronts and languages.
 We then use these new labels as an additional input to train the production ranker, effectively overcoming traditional annotation bottlenecks.
-This methodology does more than improve a single metric; it fundamentally shifts the behavioral-textual relevance Pareto frontier, enabling the ranker to achieve superior performance.
+This methodology does more than improve a single metric; it shifts outwards the behavioral-textual relevance Pareto frontier, enabling the ranker to achieve superior performance.

 Our contributions are four-fold:

 \begin{enumerate} \item We deploy large-scale experiments with multiple configurations through pretrained and fine-tuned in-house large language models, to determine the best way to get the highest quality relevance labels for the specific task of relevance annotation. \item We generate millions of pointwise textual relevance labels across multiple languages, vastly expanding our training data. \item We show that augmenting the training data of our ranker with millions of these LLM-generated labels leads to a significant outward shift of the behavioral-textual relevance Pareto frontier, strictly dominating the production model in offline NDCG metrics. \item We validate these gains through both offline evaluation and online A/B testing, confirming the effectiveness of our approach in a real-world commercial environment.
 Notably, the results reveal that the LLM-augmented model provides the greatest conversion rate improvements for tail queries, effectively bridging the relevance gap in areas where reliable behavioral data is most scarce. \end{enumerate}